flyingsparx/comsc_drone/README.md

 - `y` - The current Y-coordinate.
 - `z` - The current height.
 - `a` - The current bearing angle.
+- `fuel` - The Drone's remaining fuel.
 - `inventory` - The list of items the Drone is holding.
 - `status` - The current status of the Drone (Ready, Landed, Flying, Crashed, etc.).
+- `map` - The Drone's knowledge of the map.

 ### Standard Python routines: